thuml/AutoTimes/README.md

 ## Time Series Forecasting

 AutoTimes demonstrates competitive performance in long-term and short-term scenarios.
 Notably, AutoTimes **adopts only one single model to tackle arbitrary forecast lengths by autoregression**, whereas other baselines necessitate training respectively on different lengths.
+And it is also notable that AutoTimes does not neccessiate elaborately designed language prompts.

 <p align="center">
 <img src="./figures/short-term_results.png" alt="" align=center />